wlsf82/cv/README.md

 - The World is Flat - The globalized world in the twenty-first century - by Thomas L. Friedman
 - Hot, Flat, & Crowded - Why the world needs a green revolution - and how we can renew our global future - by Thomas L. Friedman
 - The Road to Learn React - by Robin Wieruch
+- The Road to GraphQL - by Robin Wieruch (currently reading)

 ## Recent courses: